 The Excel DB function calculates the depreciation of an asset, using the Fixed Declining Balance Method, for each period of the asset's lifetime.

-The format of the function is:
+The syntax of the function is:

-|cost||-||The initial cost of the asset|
+|cost||-||The initial cost of the asset.|

-|salvage||-||The value of the asset at the end of the depreciation|
+|salvage||-||The value of the asset at the end of the depreciation.|

-|life||-||The number of periods over which the asset is to be depreciated|
+|life||-||The number of periods over which the asset is to be depreciated.|

-|period||-||The period number for which we want to calculate the depreciation|
+|period||-||The period number for which we want to calculate the depreciation.|

-If the [month] argument is supplied, this should be a integer that specifies how many months of the year are used in the calculation of the first period of depreciation.The number of months in the last period of depreciation is then calculated as 12 - [month]
+An optional integer argument that specifies how many months of the year are used in the calculation of the first period of depreciation.

 In the example below, the DB function is used with the same cost, salvage and life argument values as in Example 1 above.
 However, in the following example, the depreciation calculation starts 6 months into year 1.

 If you get an error from the Excel DB Function, this is likely to be one of the following:

-|#VALUE!||-||Occurs if any of the supplied arguments are not numeric values|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|